540 AM

 The following radio stations broadcast on AM frequency 540 kHz: 540 AM is a Canadian and Mexican clear-channel frequency.
-CBK, Watrous-Regina, Saskatchewan, CBT Grand Falls-Windsor, Newfoundland and Labrador, and XEWA San Luis Potosí, Mexico, share Class A status on 540 kHz.
+CBK, Watrous-Regina, Saskatchewan, and XEWA San Luis Potosí, Mexico, share Class A status on 540 kHz.

+Because 540 kHz is a multiple of both 9 and 10, the frequency is available for use by broadcast stations in all three ITU regions.